Orientation

 We want to make the Collection as accessible as possible for study or the simple joy of browsing.
 For that reason, you will find two environments for exploring the Collection: Explore and Research.

 Explore mode presents beautiful images in a cluster, where you can browse and filter.
-You can peek inside the atlases and books to see internal maps and plates; you can view items at scale, and you can zoom in at super high resolution.
-An overview of each object is provided in text which you can find in a pop out panel by clicking 'Information'.
+You can peek inside the atlases and books to see internal maps and book plates which are presented in a carousel; you can view maps and more at scale, and you can zoom in at super high resolution.
+A detailed overview of each object is provided in text which you can find in a pop out panel which will appear on the right by clicking 'Information'.
+Scroll down to view more and find out about related items in the Collection.

 Need more information, such as a text page from an atlas?
 Contact Us.